sapcc/limes/docs/operators/config.md

       - { resource: sharev2/.*_capacity, overcommit_factor: 2 }
       # disable bursting for the domain "foo"
       - { resource: .*, scope: foo/.*, max_burst_multiplier: 0 }
+      # require each project to take at least 100 GB of object storage if they use it at all
+      - { resource: object-store/capacity, min_nonzero_project_quota: 107374182400 }
 ```

 # Supported discovery methods